oracle-devrel/terraform-oci-rsa-wazuh/README.md

 These numbers can be modified to different cluster sizes.

 ### IAM
-This template creates a dynamic group and an iam policy for object storage access.
+This template creates a dynamic group, and an iam policy for object storage access.
 These are required for Wazuh log backups.

 ### Object Storage
 Used to store the backup logs for Wazuh.

 ### Load Balancer
 Used by this stack to distribute agent traffic between the master and worker nodes.
 Internally accessible by the agents through domain name `wazuh-lb.wazuh-cluster.local`.

 ### Networking
-The terraform stack provisions a subnet with 3 security lists for Wazuh, Kibana, Open Distro for Elasticsearch, and Elasticsearch API.
+The Terraform stack provisions a subnet with 3 security lists for Wazuh, Kibana, Open Distro for Elasticsearch, and Elasticsearch API.
 It also creates a dns zone and records for cluster nodes.

 ## Branches
 * `main` branch contains the latest code.
+Terraform stack consists of a Wazuh, ElasticSearch and Kibana nodes.

 ## Prerequisites
 Before you can run terraform, the required ansible playbooks should be bundled up with the dependancies and uploaded to an object storage bucket.

 For each of the ansible playbooks, run the following commands.